jamesmcroft/azure-ai-document-pipeline-sample/README.md

 Before running the sample, you will need to have the following:

 - An Azure subscription.
-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/en-us/free/).
+If you don't have an Azure subscription, create an [account](https://azure.microsoft.com/en-us/).
 - [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1).
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 - [.NET 8 SDK](https://dotnet.microsoft.com/download).